r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

+Nevertheless, we should stop on it for a little bit longer.
 Last time we learned that before a Python program starts executing, CPython does a lot of things to compile it.
 It turns out that CPython does a lot of things even before it starts compiling a program.
 These things constitute the initialization of CPython.
-As we already said in the first part, CPython works in three stages:
+We mentioned the initialization in part 1 when we said that CPython works in three stages:

 1. initialization
 2. compilation; and
 3. interpretation.

-So, what `pymain_main()` does is call `pymain_init()` to perform the initialization and then call `Py_RunMain()` to proceed with the next stages.
-The question remains: what does CPython do during the initialization?
+What `pymain_main()` does is call `pymain_init()` to perform the initialization and then call `Py_RunMain()` to proceed with the next stages.

+## The initialization stage

+What does CPython do during the initialization?
 Let's ponder on this for a moment.
-At the very least CPython has to:
+At the very least it has to:

 * find a common language with the OS to handle properly the encodings of arguments, environment variables, standard streams and the file system
 * parse the command line arguments and read the environment variables to determine the options to run with